 Regimes established to replace the previous ones will comply not only with EU law but also with the requirements set out by the OECD.
 As substitutes for the abolished tax regimes, the following main measures would be introduced:

-Perhaps in anticipation of the coming reforms, Swiss tax authorities have been stricter with audits.
+Perhaps in anticipation of the coming reforms, Swiss tax authorities have become stricter with audits.
 When their rulings are challenged or there is room for interpretation, the authorities have been leaning toward the recommendations of the BEPS project.
-Switzerland enjoys a solid financial position compared to other European countries, so its support of the BEPS project should not be seen as a directive from a cash-strapped government.
+Switzerland enjoys a solid financial position compared to other European countries, so itssupport of the BEPS project should not be seen as adirective from a cash-strapped government.
 Rather, its actions reflect the Swiss government’s desire to be seen as a leader in implementing the internationally recognized OECD principles.

-Tax directors are re-examining their hybrid instruments, wary of anyindication of profit shifting.
-They are performing gap analyses to determine the degree of change necessary to become compliant with the expected new regulations.
+Tax directors are re-examining their hybrid instruments, wary of any indication of profit shifting.
+They are performing gap analyses to determine the degree of change needed to comply with the expected new regulations.
 Current tax rules, introduced approximately two decades ago, do not allow Swiss parent companies to use hybrid structures with their immediate subsidiaries.
-Further, for over 50 years, Switzerland has had legislation in place to unilaterally inhibit the misuse of treaty benefits.
+Further, for over 50 years, Switzerland has had legislation in place that unilaterally inhibits the misuseof treaty benefits.

-Tax authorities have recently announced that they will examine the margins of limited risk distributors and commissionaires.
-The Swiss Federal Tax Administration is currently of the view that the gross margins of such distributing units cannot exceed 3 percent, based on the usual function and risk profile of such set-ups.
-Together with a national interest group led by the Big Four in Switzerland, many individual companies are in discussion with the Tax Administration regarding its peculiar approach to limited risk deductions.
+The Swiss tax authorities recently announced that they will examine the margins of limited risk distributors and commissionaires.
+The Swiss Federal Tax Administration’s current view is that the gross margins of such distributing units cannot exceed 3 percent, based on the usual function and risk profile of such set-ups.
+Together with a national interest group led by KPMG in Switzerland and other firms, many individual companies are in discussions with the tax administration regarding its peculiar approach to limited risk deductions.